All Episodes

 Where's Cheney?

-Dennis Collins also cites the Joe Wilson column, the op-ed that he wrote of the New York Times when he got back from his bogus trip to Niger looking for yellow cake uranium, ostensibly being purchased or sought for purchase by the Iraqis for their uh reconstituted nuclear program.
+Dennis Collins also cites the Joe Wilson column, the op-ed that he wrote of the New York Times when he got back from his bogus trip to Niger looking for yellow cake uranium, ostensibly being purchased or sought for purchase by the Iraqis for their reconstituted nuclear program.

-Uh anybody who has spent any time on this at all knows that Wilson, Joe Wilson, was lying through his teeth when he came back and wrote that op-ed.
+Anybody who has spent any time on this at all knows that Wilson, Joe Wilson, was lying through his teeth when he came back and wrote that op-ed.

 Even the Senate Intelligence Committee looking into all this confirmed that Wilson lied.

-He can't his first report was not even written down when he got his wife sent him on the trip.
+His first report was not even written down when he got his wife sent him on the trip.

 This came out in the trial.

-And yet these jurors or this juror, Dennis Collins, is out there speaking of Joe Wilson as though he's the oracle of truth.
+And yet these jurors, or this juror, Dennis Collins, is out there speaking of Joe Wilson as though he's the oracle of truth.

 You have people in this country, and I've mentioned this before, who watch one newscast a day.